Facundo Cabral: Religious and political views

 Facundo expressed that his spiritual views were influenced by a variety of figures, including Jesus, Laozi, Zhuang Zhou, Rajneesh, Jiddu Krishnamurti, Gautama Buddha, Schopenhauer, John the Baptist, Francis of Assisi, Gandhi and Mother Teresa.
-He preached quantum mysticism and the subjugation of the ego.

-He had admiration for the writings of Jorge Luis Borges (with whom he engaged in philosophical discussions) and of Walt Whitman.
+He also had admiration for the writings of Jorge Luis Borges (with whom he engaged in philosophical discussions) and of Walt Whitman.

-It is generally thought that Cabral never adhered to a specific political movement, although for years he advocated pacifism as a way of resolving conflicts.
-He used to describe himself as "violently pacifist", and as a "first-class homeless person".
-During his later years he partly identified himself with the ideas of philosophical anarchism.

-Murder
+He used to describe himself as "violently pacifist", a "first-class homeless person" and a "philosophical anarchist".
+On his view of anarchism, Cabral said: "I'm an Anarchist, which is worse than a Communist.
+For that reason I have never voted, I have never got involved in politics because politics divides and I separate myself from all that which divides.
+No one, no politician is going to change our reality."